How Alexandria Ocasio-Cortez, a 28-year-old Democratic Socialist, just pulled off “the biggest upset of 2018”

 — Alexandria Ocasio-Cortez (@Ocasio2018) June 24, 2018

 After embracing some friends and relatives, she told the Queens Chronicle: “My family went through so much.
-My mother cleaned houses and drove schoolbuses.
+My mother cleaned houses and drove school buses.
 Nine months ago, I was serving customers at a restaurant.
 What this means for her and my family, all the struggles we went through, there’s light at the end of it.”

 This photo is from Nov.
 14, 2017.
 Alexandria Ocasio-Cortez, 28, was then working as a bartender.